ve3wwg/ESP8266_TCP_UDP/README.md

 other responsibilities.

-Another solution is to simply manually change the AP parameters using a terminal program.
+Another solution is to simply manually change the AP parameters using a terminal program (or better, cmdesp below).
 In this manner your AP will be secured when enabled;

+The startup API is undergoing some changes.
+This is a quirky little device, so startup can be a problem.

 POSIX TESTING
 -------------

+In addition to the test command "posix", there is now a posix command for more convenient manual access to your ESP8266 name cmdesp.
+This command includes command line editing and command recall.
+You'll never want to use putty again for manual ESP work.

+    $ ./cmdesp -h
+    Usage: cmdesp [-options..] [-v] [-h]
+    where options include:
+        -d device	Serial device pathname
+        -b baudrate     Baud rate for device
+        -v              Verbose output mode
+        -h              This help info.

+    Use environment variables ESP8266_DEV to default device path and ESP8266_BAUD for baud rate.

-There is a POSIX test program named posix.cpp that you can use to try out the library before involving the MCU.
+Addtionally, a POSIX test program named posix.cpp can be used to try out the library before involving the MCU.
 First make the project:

     $ make